-FAQ 7.2 | Will climate change lead to wide-scale forced migration and involuntary displacement?
+FAQ7.2: Will climate change lead to wide-scale forced migration and involuntary displacement?

-Climate change will have impacts on future migration patterns that will vary by region and over time, depending on the types of climate risks people are exposed to, their vulnerability to those risks and their capacity-and the capacity of their governments-to adapt and respond.
+Climate change will have impacts on future migration patterns that will vary by region and over time, depending on the types of climate risks people are exposed to, their vulnerability to those risks, and their capacity - and the capacity of their governments - to adapt and respond.
 Depending on the range of adaptation options available, households may use migration as a strategy to adapt to climate risks, often through labour migration.
-The most common drivers of climate-related displacement are extreme weather events, floods and droughts, especially when these events cause severe damage to homes, livelihoods and food systems.
+The most common drivers of involuntary climate-related displacement are extreme weather events, floods, and droughts, especially when these events cause severe damage to homes, livelihoods and food systems.
 Rising sea levels will present a new risk for communities situated in low-lying coastal areas and small island states.
-The greater the scale of future warming and extreme events, the greater the potential scale of future, involuntary climate-related migration and displacement.
-Progress towards achieving the Sustainable Development Goals (SDGs) has strong potential to reduce future involuntary climate-related migration and displacement.
+The greater the scale of future warming and extreme events, the greater the likely scale of future, involuntary climate-related migration; progress toward the sustainable development goals has the opposite effect.

-FAQ 7.3 | Will climate change increase the potential for violent conflict?
+FAQ7.3: Will climate change increase the potential for violent conflict?

-Climate hazards have affected armed conflict within countries but the observed influence of climate is small relative to socioeconomic, political and cultural factors.
-Adverse impacts of climate change threaten to increase poverty and inequality, undermine progress in meetings Sustainable Development Goals (SDGs) and place strain on civil institutions-all of which are factors that contribute to the emergence or worsening of civil unrest and conflict.
-Climate change impacts on crop productivity and water availability can function as a 'risk multiplier' for conflict in areas that are already politically and/or socially fragile and, depending on circumstances, could increase the length or the nature of an existing conflict.
+Adverse impacts of climate change threaten to increase poverty and inequality, undermine progress in meetings sustainable development goals, and place strain on civil institutions - all of which are factors that contribute to the emergence or worsening of civil unrest and conflict.
+Climate change impacts on crop productivity and water availability can function as a 'risk multiplier' for conflict in areas that are already politically and/or socially fragile and depending on circumstances, could increase the length or the nature of an existing conflict.
 Institutional initiatives within or between states to protect the environment and manage natural resources can serve simultaneously as mechanisms for engaging rival groups and adversaries to cooperate in policymaking and peacebuilding.

-FAQ 7.4 | What solutions can effectively reduce climate change risks to health, well-being, forced migration and conflict?
+FAQ7.4: What solutions can effectively reduce climate change risks to health, wellbeing, forced migration and conflict?

-The solution space includes policies, strategies and programmes that consider why, how, when and who should be involved to sustainably adapt to climate change.
+The solution space includes policies, strategies and programmes that consider why, how, when, and who to sustainably adapt to climate change.
 Effectively preparing for and managing the health risks of climate change requires considering the multiple interacting sectors that affect population health and effective functioning of health systems.
-Considering the close inter-connections between health, migration and conflict, interventions that address climate risks in one area often have synergistic benefits in others.
+Considering the close interconnections between health, migration and conflict, interventions that address climate risks in one area often have synergistic benefits in others.
 For example, conflicts often result in large numbers of people being involuntarily displaced and facilitate the spread of climate-sensitive diseases; tackling the underlying causes of vulnerability and exposure that generate conflict reduces risks across all areas.
-A key starting point for health and well-being is strengthening public health systems so that they become more climate resilient, which also requires cooperation with other sectors (water, food, sanitation, transportation, etc.) to ensure appropriate funding and progress on sustainable development goals.
-Interventions to enhance protection against specific climate-sensitive health risks could reduce morbidity and mortality and prevent many losses and damages (Figure FAQ7.4.1).
-These range from malaria net initiatives, vector control programmes, health hazard (syndromic) surveillance and early warning systems, improving access to water, sanitation and hygiene (WASH), heat action plans (HAPs), behavioural changes and integration with disaster risk reduction (DRR) and response strategies.
-More importantly, climate resilient development pathways (CRDPs) are essential to improve overall health and well-being, reduce underlying causes of vulnerability and provide a framework for prioritising mitigation and adaptation options that support sustainable development.
+A key starting point for health and wellbeing is strengthening public health systems so that they become more climate resilient, which also requires cooperation with other sectors (water, food, sanitation, transportation, etc) to ensure appropriate funding and progress on sustainable development goals.
+Interventions to enhance protection against specific climate-sensitive health could reduce morbidity and mortality and prevent many losses and damages (Figure FAQ7.4.1).
+These range from malaria net initiatives, vector control programs, health hazard (syndromic) surveillance and early warning systems, improving access to water, sanitation and hygiene, heat action plans, behavioral changes and integration with disaster risk reduction and response strategies.
+More importantly, climate-resilient development pathways (CRDP) are essential to improve overall health and wellbeing, reduce underlying causes of vulnerability, and provide a framework for prioritizing mitigation and adaptation options that support sustainable development.
 Transformative changes in key sectors including water, food, energy, transportation and built environments offer significant co-benefits for health.